 Trade accounts receivable are a significant asset of the Group and the allowance for doubtful accounts is a significant estimate made by management.
-Trade accounts receivable were € 1,871 million and € 1,528 million in 2005 and 2004, respectively.
-More than one third of receivables derives from the business segment Fresenius Medical Care and mainly relates to the dialysis care business in North America.
+Trade accounts receivable were $\in$ 1,871 million and $\in$ 1,528 million in 2005 and 2004, respectively.
+The majority of receivables derives from the business segment Fresenius Medical Care and mainly relates to the dialysis care business in North America.